gjwdyk/AWS-Lambda-in-CloudFormation/InLine/README.md

 |`"responseData[\"Reason\"] = \"Called to Generate Random Word\";",`|`{ "Fn::GetAtt": [ "RandomWordInterface", "Reason" ] }`|
 |`"responseData[\"Result\"] = \"Result Word\";",`|`{ "Fn::GetAtt": [ "RandomWordInterface", "Result" ] }`|

+Assuming the Lambda Functions are identical between *In-Line* and *On S3 Bucket*, the way to extract / obtain Lambda Function's Results should be identical also.

 ### Visuals